Alejandra-savagebriz/TermProject2/Report.md

 * _Bubble Chart for Unemployment Rate, Education Expenses, and GDPPC_: Providing a multi-dimensional view of socio-economic metrics.
   ![image](https://github.com/Alejandra-savagebriz/TermProject2/assets/88064979/5be1293a-e6f3-4523-af51-8909b3996ad7)

-<p align="justify">The graph shows a positive correlation between the two variables, meaning that countries with higher GDP per capita tend to have higher life expectancies.
-Countries with higher GDP per capita tend to have higher life expectancies.
-This is likely due to a number of factors, including the ability to afford to spend more on healthcare and other social programs, better access to clean water and sanitation, and healthier diets and lifestyles.
+<p align="justify">The graph shows a positive correlation between the two variables, meaning that countries with higher GDP per capita tend to have higher unemployment rates.

 * _Top 10 Countries with Highest GDPPC vs. Birth Rate and Life Expectancy_: A comparative analysis showcasing the correlation between economic status and vital societal indicators.